 Online teaching should follow the same principles as set out in the school’s code of conduct.

-will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.
+St Thomas and St Anne’s CE Primary School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.

 The principles set out in the guidance for safer working practice for those working with children and young people in education settings published by the Safer Recruitment Consortium will be referred to in order to help schools and colleges satisfy themselves that their staff behaviour policies are robust and effective.